BET-lab/DeepTimeSeries/doc/source/api/utilities.rst

 **Purpose:**

 Combines multiple time series DataFrames into a single DataFrame while preserving information about which series each row belongs to.
+This is useful when working with multiple related time series that need to be analyzed together.

+**Parameters:**

+- ``dfs`` (list[pd.DataFrame]): List of DataFrames to merge.
+Each DataFrame represents a separate time series.
+DataFrames should have compatible column structures (same column names and types).

+**Returns:**

+- ``pd.DataFrame``: A single DataFrame containing all rows from all input DataFrames, with two additional columns:
+  - ``time_index``: The original index values from each DataFrame
+  - ``time_series_id``: Integer identifier (0, 1, 2, ...) indicating which DataFrame each row came from

+**Key Features:**

+- **Time Index Preservation**: Adds original index as 'time_index' column
+- **Series Identification**: Adds 'time_series_id' to track source DataFrame
+- **Deep Copy**: Creates copies to avoid modifying original DataFrames
+- **Index Reset**: Resets the index of the merged DataFrame (uses default integer index)

 **When to Use:**

 - Combining multiple time series for analysis
 - Preparing data from multiple sources
 - Creating a unified dataset from separate series

-**Key Features:**

-- **Time Index Preservation**: Adds original index as 'time_index' column
-- **Series Identification**: Adds 'time_series_id' to track source DataFrame
-- **Deep Copy**: Creates copies to avoid modifying original DataFrames
+- Preprocessing multiple series together with ``ColumnTransformer``

 **Example:**